dan11mcguire/smiDE_Analysis/README.md

 ### Analyses Descriptions

-* MERFISH
+* nsclc_de : Code used for analysis generating Figures 2,3 and Supplementary Figures 1-5

-* Simulation
+* sim_de : Code used for analysis generating Figure 4 and Supplementary Figure 7 and Supplementary Table 1

-* nsclc_de : Code used for analysis generating Figures 2,3 and Supplementary Figures 1,2,3,4,5
+* merfish_de : Code used for analysis generating Figure 6 and Supplementary Figures 9-21 and Supplementary Tables 2,3

 * colon_de : Code used for analysis generating Figure 7